simsendx/SEQUIFOX/README.md

 ### Container management

 Install a suitable container management tool, such as docker or podman.
-We will use podman as an example on Linux (Debian/Ubuntu)
+For example, to use podman on Linux (Debian/Ubuntu), run:

 ```bash
 sudo apt-get -y install podman